usernameAI/Conan/README.md

 # Conan
 This is an implemention for our paper based on Pytorch

-Contrastive Graph-Sequence Learning for Session-based Recommendation
+Mamba-enhanced Contrastive Graph-Sequence Learning for Session-based Recommendation

 by Weiyue Li, Bowei Chen, Ming Gao, Jingmin An, Hao Dong, Weiguo Fan, Zhiguo Zhu